Nparooei/Propine/README.md

   **dataProcessor ---> get the data and calculate the result**

-  **networkService ---> to call the Api**
+  **networkService ---> to call the API**

   **logger --> to log in case of errors**

-since the file size was around 32mb I read it and compile the output in one go , if the file is large (500mb<) i prefer to use node streaming API.
+Since the file size was around 32MB I read it and compile the output in one go, if the file is large (500mb<) I prefer to use node streaming API.

-the dvelopment tools that I used are --> es-lint ,Prettier
+the development tools that I used are --> es-lint, Prettier

-I used yarn , to run the app you can
+I used yarn, to run the app you can :

-yarn install
+**yarn install**

-yarn run Start
+**yarn run Start**